wjy99-c/HFuzz/README.md

 ```
 You can follow the same step to invoke fuzzing
 ```
-../HeteroFuzz/prototype/fuzz your_input_file_folder your_good_outputs_folder 10 vector-add-buffers-heterofuzz.gpu
+../HFuzz/HFuzz-prototype/fuzz your_input_file_folder your_good_outputs_folder 10 vector-add-buffers-heterofuzz.gpu
 ```

-## 6 Use Scripts to run Heterofuzz
+## 6 Use Scripts to run Hfuzz
 Login in to DPC node first
 ```
 qsub -I -l nodes=1:gpu:ppn=2
 ```
-Run heterofuzz for vector-add:
+Run hfuzz for vector-add:
 ```
 ./vector_add_fuzz.sh
 ```
-Run heterofuzz for matrix-mul:
+Run hfuzz for matrix-mul:
 ```
 ./matrix_mul_fuzz.sh
 ```

-## 7 Enable Differential Testing
+## 7 Enable Differential Testing [Experimental]

 First, you need to write a shell script for the target application.
 The examples are shown in shell_file_for_differential_testing folders.
 Also, you need to rewrite the applications.
 The output for gpu execution should be written in gpu.txt, and the output for fpag simulation should be written in fpga_simulation.txt